If you use your car in connection with your work, standard policies may not offer the protection you think.

-Understanding the different levels of cover
+Understand the different levels of cover

-Private and occasional business use” policies cover the main driver or their spouse who only occasionally have to drive for work - but in a vehicle that is not registered in the name of the business.
+Private and occasional business use - these policies can cover the main driver or their spouse who only occasionally have to drive for work - but in a car that's not registered in the name of the business.
 This could be a salesperson, for example.

 Get a good deal